Zzh-tju/ZoneEval/tutorials/readme.md

 As a reminder, the PCC only reflects the linear correlation of two given vectors, while it may fail when they are curvilinearly correlated.
 The Spearman correlation reflects a higher ranking correlation between the mZP and the object distribution with all the SCC $>0.45$.
 This illustrates that the detection performance has a similar trend to the object distribution.
-Our SELA substantially reduces these correlations, indicating a lower correlation with the object distribution, which we will talk about later.
+Our SELA substantially reduces these correlations, indicating a lower correlation with the object distribution.

 ## Spatial Equilibrium Label Assignment (SELA)